Archived-Work-CodeFellows/Lab05-Built-A-Zoo/README.md

     public override int Legs { get; set; }
     private string FurColor { get; set; } //methods and properties
                                           //default
-                                          //to private but using the keyword is
+                                          //to private but using the keyword
                                           //helps with visability

     public override string Diet()